Bardiani–CSF 7 Saber

-VF Group–Bardiani–CSF–Faizanè is a UCI ProTeam cycling team registered in Italy that participates in UCI Continental Circuits races and when selected as a wildcard to UCI World Tour events.
+Bardiani–CSF 7 Saber is a UCI ProTeam cycling team registered in Italy that participates in UCI Continental Circuits races and when selected as a wildcard to UCI World Tour events.
 The team is managed by Bruno Reverberi with assistance from directeurs sportifs Fabiano Fontanelli and Roberto Reverberi.
 Reverberi has managed the team since 1982, when it started as Termolan.
 Navigare was an on-and-off title sponsor since 1990, when the team was called Italbonifica-Navigare.
 The current main sponsor, Bardiani Valvole, became associated with the team in 2013, prior to which CSF Group (2008–12) and Ceramica Panaria (2000–2007) were main sponsors.